 This course enables students to understand the similarities and originalities of the Judeo-Christian-Islamic religions through the lens of mysticism.
-We begin with mysticism in the Hebrew Bible and then read from the Christian mystics such as Julian of Norwich and Hildegard of Bingen, Kabbalah and Sufi mystics.
-We study what occurs when mysticism encounters the scientific revolution and the post-modern world.
+We begin with mysticism in the Hebrew Bible and then read from the Christian mystics such as Julian of Norwich and Hildegard of Bingen as well as from Kabbalah and Sufi mystics.
+We study what occurs when mysticism encounters the scientific revolution and the postmodern world.
 Fulfills Core Curriculum Religious Studies requirement.